 This type of assessment is intended to assess at your mental, physical, and emotional health.
 It can include how you think about yourself (self-perception) and how you manage or live in your community.

 All potential donors will meet with the social worker.
-This is to confirm that you:
+They’ll talk to you to make sure that you:

-- have a full understanding of the living donation process
+- have a full understanding of the living kidney donation process

 - have all the information you need to make an informed decision